 DIPL 4555 AA/AB

-Who won from a US-China trade war?
+Is the new USMCA superior to NAFTA?
+Was it a good idea to withdraw from the TPP?
+Does immigration hurt native workers in host countries?
 Will Brexit bring prosperity to the UK?
-What role does international trade and investment play in a Covid-19 vaccine?
 These current issues in international economics directly impact international relations.
-Economists use frameworks to analyze the underlying processes driving social and economic decisions, such as the decision for a person to migrate or for a firm to offshore.
+Economists use frameworks to analyze the underlying processes driving social and economic decisions , such as the decision for a person to migrate or for a firm to offshore.
 Once validated with empirical evidence, we can carefully apply the frameworks to ongoing situations to predict the impact of different policy options.